FC Hartlepool football team reveals its big new sponsor ahead of first Northern League season

-Ambitious Hartlepool football team reveals new sponsor ahead of first Northern League season
+Ambitious Hartlepool football team reveal new sponsor ahead of first Northern League season

 Hartlepool Marina-based training provider Orangebox Training Solutions has agreed to become the club’s sponsor of home shirts across all age groups and teams associated with the ambitious Grayfields club.